Expert list Animal Protection / Animal Welfare

 Electronic animal marking for the purpose of animal health

 Electronic marking of the individual animals also serves to monitor their health.
 It makes it easier for the operations to carry out self-controls according the Animal Welfare Act and for monitoring antibiotics.
 Links between illnesses, treatments, or vaccinations can thus be better recognized.
 With the use of monitoring systems, illnesses and therefore also the use of medications is to be minimized.
-You can obtain more information on how this works from Prof. Dr. Eva Gallmann.
-She develops and tests various methods for marking the animals.
+Prof. Dr. Eva Gallmann explains how this works.
+She develops and tests various methods of animal identification.

 Contact: